cdktf/cdktf-provider-cloudflare/docs/emailRoutingRule.python.md

 - *Type:* typing.List[str]

 An array with items in the following form.
+Only required when `type` is `forward` or `worker`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.19.0/docs/resources/email_routing_rule#value EmailRoutingRule#value}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.20.0/docs/resources/email_routing_rule#value EmailRoutingRule#value}

 ---